President Donald Trump signed a waiver Thursday to delay the relocation of the U.S. embassy in Israel from Tel Aviv to Jerusalem.

-Like presidents before him, Trump expressed his support for Israel while in campaign mode and said the embassy should be moved to “the eternal capital for the Jewish people, Jerusalem.”
+Like presidents before him, Trump expressed his support for Israel during his presidential campaign and said the embassy should be moved to “the eternal capital for the Jewish people, Jerusalem.”

-“We don’t think it would be wise to do it at the time,” the official said, adding that the administration would still eventually like the embassy to move.
+“We don’t think it would be wise to do it at the time,” the official said then.

 Read on to find out why the decision is so contentious — and why it hasn’t been accomplished yet.

 The international community, including the U.S., largely does not recognize Jerusalem as the capital of Israel as it is claimed by both Palestinians and Israelis.
 Like other countries, the U.S. keeps its embassy in Tel Aviv, approximately an hour away.